← Back to ArticlesTraining Tips

 You know the pattern.
 January arrives, motivation surges, and you commit to getting fit.
-By March, maybe April if you're determined, that motivation has evaporated.
+By March, maybe April if you are determined, that motivation has evaporated.
 The gym membership goes unused.
 The trainers sit in the cupboard.
 Another year of good intentions fades away.

-This isn't a character flaw.
-It's a predictable outcome of how most people approach January fitness.
+This is not a character flaw.
+It is a predictable outcome of how most people approach January fitness.
 The systems fail, not the individuals.

-If you want this year to be different - genuinely different, not "I'll try harder" different - you need to understand why January motivation fails and what actually works instead.
+If you want this year to be different - genuinely different, not "I will try harder" different - you need to understand why January motivation fails and what actually works instead.

 Why January Motivation Fails